How to Read Your Credit Report: Red Flags and Errors You Should Dispute

 Outside of these situations, you can also request a copy directly from the credit bureaus at any time, though you may need to pay a fee.

 Your credit report may look different depending on where you get it.
 No matter the source, credit reports are generally broken up into several sections.
-Here’s what you can expect:
+Here’s what to expect and how to read a credit report:

 Near the top, you may see a summary of the information that’s in your credit report including: